Why Sifnos is Worth Visiting: 7 Reasons for 2026

 For our sightseeing day, we considered the easiest walking route possible.

 We took breaks to cool down and rest in the shade, but I was able to walk this route with ease.
-And do some shopping along the way!

-4. Sifnos has Incredible Beaches
+4. Incredible Beaches

-Chrissopigi Beach
+Chrisopigi Beach

-Located on the south end of the island, it is arguably one of the most beautiful beaches on Sifnos.
-It has soft sand, gorgeous turquoise waters, and wonderful taverns.
+Located in the south, it is one of the most beautiful beaches with soft sand, gorgeous turquoise waters, and great taverns.
+Plus, you can visit the nearby famous Chrisopigi Monastery.

 Vathi Beach